Your Old Dental Fillings Probably Contain Mercury—Are They Dangerous?

 What Should You Do?

-Despite a few scary studies, large-scale reviews of all the existing research have not found strong evidence of amalgam-filling-related mercury dangers.
+Despite a few scary studies, large-scale reviews of all the existing research have not found strong evidence of mercury dangers related to amalgam-filling.

 That doesn’t mean amalgam fillings are guaranteed safe.
 It just means that, if you have them, there’s no compelling reason to have them removed.

-But if you’re in need of a fresh filling, or one of your existing amalgam fillings is damaged?
-Different story.
+But if you need a fresh filling or one of your existing amalgam fillings is damaged, it’s a different story.

 “Tooth-colored composite fillings are better than ever,” Dr. Russell says.
 “It used to be that they weren’t as strong or long-lasting as amalgam, but they’ve improved a lot over the last 10 to 15 years.”
 (They also aren’t as conspicuous as amalgam fillings.)

-If you need a new filling, play it safe and go with composite.
+If you need a new filling, play it safe with composite.